lastweek/lastweek.github.io/docs/notes/paper_perf_shadows.md

 ### Runahead

-**Quote**
+!!! quote
-> *"In runahead, once the processor stalls, it uses the instruction window to
-> continue to fetch and execute operations.
-The goal of runahead is to generate
-> new cache misses, thereby turning subsequent demand requests into cache hits
-> instead of cache misses.[5]"*
+    In runahead, once the processor stalls, it uses the instruction window to continue to fetch and execute operations.
+The goal of runahead is to generate new cache misses, thereby turning subsequent demand requests into cache hits instead of cache misses.[5]

 **Papers**